Intentional Social Interaction – Training

 Learn the five foundational roots and 20 touchpoints that make up IZI.
-Get the skills to host your own IZI in your own home, place of worship or other organization.
+Get the skills to host your own IZI at home, your place of worship or your workplace!
 Gain access to proprietary Marnita’s Table tools.

 TWO OPTIONS TO LEARN IZI

 Marnita’s Table hosts one to two trainings per quarter at our headquarters in Minneapolis.
 Dates and times can be found on our calendar.
 The value of our IZI 101-105 course is $1,500 per person, but because we are mission-driven we have created a sliding scale so that anyone who needs may access it.
 There are possible scholarship options for individuals and organizations who have an annual income below 1 million dollars.
 We do ask that those receiving a scholarship donate $30.00 to cover the cost of food and beverage.
 Those looking to receive a scholarship are required to send a paragraph to Lauren@marnitastable.org about how IZI training will impact their work or personal lives.